sarabesh/Neural-Recon/README.md

 ![reconstruction results(results might differ on each run due to randomness in diffusion and VAE)](comparisions.png) Reconstruction results(results might differ on each run due to randomness in diffusion and VAE)

+- refer to the [report](neural-recon-report.pdf) for more details on the methods used.

 ---

 ## Prerequisites